Celerway/metamorphosis/README.md

 ## Validation of messages

-Both MQTT and Kafka will validate the messages they send and recieve.
+Both MQTT and Kafka will validate the messages they send and receive.
 Depending on configuration the bridge will either reject the message or warn of the message doesn't pass validation.

 ## Transforming data

-As a message is transfered to the bridge the bridge will transform the message.
+As a message is transferred to the bridge, and the bridge will transmit the message.

 In our specific case we'll take some data from the topic of the MQTT message and inject this into the message that is issued on the kafka topic.